4p0f1s/4p0f1s.github.io/_posts/2022-12-28-boilerctf.md

 ---

-Let's start scaning the machine with nmap.
+Let's start scanning the machine with nmap.
 Like we can see in the scan, it returns, 4 open ports.

 ```sh